Looking for resources and guides for your career development? Explore our curated set of career resources for Master’s and PhD students.

 Vault| Firsthand: A career management research tool to explore careers through industry career guides, and various career articles.

-individual development plan (IDP): GT Center for Teaching and Learning offers IDP materials to develop mutually agreed upon academic and career goals with your adviser(s)
+Individual development plan (IDP): GT Center for Teaching and Learning offers IDP materials to develop mutually agreed upon academic and career goals with your adviser(s)

 The following resources are designed for PhD students but open to all.